AdaptRetail/adapt-style/README.md

 ### Special columns

-We have a coule of special classes for columns.
+We have a couple of special classes for columns.
 This is to help distribute the objects if you want it to fill the container or just use the space it needs.

 #### `.column.is-narrow`